European Chemical Society

-On 3 October 2019, the EuChemS General Assembly voted Floris Rutjes of Radboud University as EuChemS President-Elect.
-His term as President began in January 2021.
+On 26 August 2022, the EuChemS General Assembly voted Angela Agostiano, Professor at the University of Bari Aldo Moro, Italy, as EuChemS President-Elect.
+Her term as President began in January 2023.
 Nineta Hrastelj is Secretary General.
-Pilar Goya Laza, research professor of the Spanish National Research Council (CSIC), is Vice-President of EuChemS.
+Floris Rutjes of Radboud University, is Vice-President of EuChemS.

 Aims and function

 The European Chemical Society has two major aims.
 By bringing together national chemical societies from across Europe, it aims to foster a community of scientists from different countries and provide opportunities for them to exchange ideas, communicate, cooperate on work projects and develop their networks.
 EuChemS in turn relies on the knowledge of this community to provide sound scientific advice to policymakers at the European level, in order to better inform their decision-making work.
 EuChemS is an official accredited stakeholder of the European Food Safety Agency (EFSA) and the European Chemical Agency (ECHA).
 EuChemS also relies on quality science communication to better inform citizens, decision-makers and scientists of the latest research developments in the chemical sciences, and their role in tackling major societal, environmental and economic challenges.

 Because the field of chemistry is particularly vast with many different disciplines within it, EuChemS provides advice and knowledge on a broad range of subjects including: